How the term “LED wall” is used in Aximmetry

 The Shot Period tells the interval between two 8 x 8 measures.
 Due to the total delay of the LED walls + the camera input, it's necessary to wait between the changing of the colors and the sampling of the results.
 If you have a low delay in your system you can try to lower the Shot Period to shorten the total process time.

 It's important that the displayed colors go through the frustum ADJUSTER X of the given LED wall.
-Therefore please note that a given LUT file is only usable with the exact same physical settings of both the LED wall and the camera and the exact same settings of ADJUSTER.
+Therefore please note that a given LUT file is only usable with the exact same physical settings of both the LED wall and the camera and the exact same settings of ADJUSTER, so if you adjust the aperture, ISO, or any other setting which affects the brightness of your video input after the LUT measurement, you will have to redo the measurement.